Wonder how you can tap on social media marketing?

 Contrary to popular belief, blogs are not dead.
 Google and other search engines love blogs on websites as these are frequently updated, producing fresh and useful content for search engine users.

-The beauty of blog articles is that they can be optimized to be both search engine and social media friendly.
+The beauty of blog articles is that they can be optimized to be both search engine and social media friendly – a great base for your content marketing efforts.
 Beyond that, blogs also reside on your own website and are thus more immune to the vagaries of ever shifting social media algorithms.

 Like any marketing effort, social media marketing is characterised by campaigns which are usually targeted at launching specific brands, product offers, or events.